standout/standout-help-center/help/troubleshooting/integration-not-working.md

 3. **Review the organization settings**
    - Verify that you still have credits to run the integration.
-   - Check if any bills from us are overdue, if so, you may need to pay to continue using the integration.
+   - Check if any invoices from us are overdue, if so, you may need to pay to continue using the integration.
    - Check that you are still subscribed to the plan that allows you to run the integration.

 ## Common issues